 Katya can see what Katja sees, the men are talking to the driver and passenger.
 Four bags on the ground, the Escalade drives off, the two take the duffel bags upstairs.

-Katya, "They make swap, drug for money, what else ees reason for secret swap behind building?
-I will come for you, we will follow Escalade."
+Katya, "They make swap, drug for money, I will come for you, we follow Escalade."

 Katja gets in, "They make turn one block, left."